TN and B-1 Classification under the USMCA (formerly NAFTA)

 The United States, Canada and Mexico signed the North American Free Trade Agreement (NAFTA) in 1994 to promote and support trade between those countries.
-In addition to eliminating tariffs and other non-trade barriers, NAFTA provides for facilitated border crossing between signatory countries by business people who are citizens of those countries.
+In addition to eliminating tariffs and other non-trade barriers, NAFTA provided for facilitated border crossing between signatory countries by business people who are citizens of those countries.

 B-1 Business Visitors

-The B-1 business visitor category for Canadian and Mexican citizens under NAFTA is significantly broader than it is for foreign nationals from other countries.
-The permissible NAFTA B-1 occupations include marketing, sales, transporting goods or passengers to or from the United States, and after-sales support personnel, as well as many other professions.* As with B-1s for all foreign nationals, Canadians and Mexicans entering in B-1 status are precluded from receiving remuneration from a U.S. source, and are required to depart the United States at the conclusion of their short-term trip.
+The B-1 business visitor category for Canadian and Mexican citizens under the USMCA is significantly broader than it is for foreign nationals from other countries.
+The permissible USMCA B-1 occupations include marketing, sales, transporting goods or passengers to or from the United States, and after-sales support personnel, as well as many other professions.* As with B-1s for all foreign nationals, Canadians and Mexicans entering in B-1 status are precluded from receiving remuneration from a U.S. source, and are required to depart the United States at the conclusion of their short-term trip.
 If the Customs and Border Protection (CBP) officer believes that the applicant plans to stay longer than the time required to conduct their business, the application for admission may be denied.

 A Canadian citizen seeking status as a business visitor may apply for admission at a port of entry (POE) without first obtaining a nonimmigrant visa.
 A Mexican citizen seeking status as a visitor for business may only apply for admission after obtaining a B-1/B-2 nonimmigrant visa or Border Crossing Card (BCC or “laser visa”) at a U.S. Consulate in Mexico.